yeela8g/KNN-Classifier-Server/README.md

 4. **Get Classifications**: Retrieve display of the classification results from the server.
 5. **Download Results**: Download the classified data from the server to your local machine.
 8. **Exit**: Terminate the connection with the server and exit the client program.

-## UML Diagram

-The UML diagram below illustrates the key classes and their relationships in the KNN Classifier project.

-[Insert UML Diagram Image Here]

 ## Programming Principles